derhuerst/svg-radar-chart/readme.md

 - `svg-radar-chart` does not limit you in which frontend stack you use.
 It just returns [virtual-dom nodes](https://github.com/Matt-Esch/virtual-dom#dom-model).
 - Because [radar-chart-d3](https://github.com/alangrafu/radar-chart-d3) includes [D3](https://d3js.org/), it weighs `212k`. `svg-radar-chart` weighs `9k`.
 - Because [angular-radial-plot](https://github.com/colorfulgrayscale/angular-radial-plot) includes includes [D3](https://d3js.org/), it weighs roughly `160k`. `svg-radar-chart` weighs `9k`.

+*Note*: This library is an opinionated tool; I maintain it with my personal use cases in mind.
+I do'nt intend to cover every feature a radar chart library might possibly need.

 ## Installing